Monster Mash: Re-releases and other versions

+Pickett recorded a Christmas-themed sequel to "Monster Mash" called "Monster's Holiday."
+It went to number 30 in December 1962.
 In 1974, Buck Owens re-invented "Monsters' Holiday," giving it the title "It's a Monsters' Holiday."
 That song peaked at number six on Billboards Country chart in mid-September of the same year, and number nine in Canada.

 In 1985, with American culture experiencing a growing awareness of rap music, Pickett released "Monster Rap," which describes the mad scientist's frustration at being unable to teach the dancing monster from "Monster Mash" how to talk.
 The problem is solved when he teaches the monster to rap.
 A movie musical based on the song starring Pickett was released in 1995.
 During the 2004 presidential election, Pickett turned the song into a campaign video and re-titled it "Monster Slash", with lyrics by environmental campaigner Peter Altman, in which he critiqued President George W. Bush's environmental policies.

 In 1989, Stuart Hersh began managing Pickett, and upon learning Pickett did not own the master recording of "Monster Mash", the pair in 1993 recorded a perfect copy of the original "Monster Mash" that they then used to undercut the owners of the track, Universal.
-According to Hersh, the company was unconcerned with the song's legacy and was instead "preoccupied wth how much money they could get off (the song)."
+According to Hersh, the company was unconcerned with the song's legacy and was instead "preoccupied with how much money they could get off (the song)."
 Pickett was missing out on thousands of dollars in licensing fees, but Hersh and Pickett's goal was not just to make money.
 They sought instead to help keep "Monster Mash" relevant: by making "Monster Mash" affordable to independent production houses, they ensured it would always have a place in culture.

+The Canadian rock band Rush used samples from "Monster Mash" in "Limbo", an instrumental track from their 1996 album Test for Echo.

-In the Big City Greens episode Blood Moon, A parody of the song is played called the "Monster Man" plays in the Greens' Halloween party in their house.
+In the Big City Greens episode Blood Moon, a parody of the song called the "Monster Man" plays during the Greens' Halloween party in their house.